ashfinal/awesome-hammerspoon/README.md

 ### Screenshots

 These screenshots demostrate what awesome-hammerspoon is capable of.
+Learn more about [built-in Spoons](https://github.com/ashfinal/awesome-hammerspoon/wiki/The-built-in-Spoons).

 ##### Desktop widgets